Why put off until tomorrow what you can put off indefinitely?

 What I do want to do is sit around reading and organising my writing.
 Playing on the computer is one of my favourite procrastination tactics and Scrivener has arrived.
 I

 wasted devoted many hours to moving my blog & other content into the program.
-I’m now having great deal fun imagining how useful it will be — once I figure out how to use it.
+I’m now having a great deal fun imagining how useful it will be — once I figure out how to use it.

 I tried my regular tactic of list-making to get motivated to do my chores.
 I even added a completed job just to have the satisfaction of crossing it out.
 While it didn’t inspire me to get moving, preparing the list was enjoyable.

 I’m now using my tried-and-tested 30:60 approach.
 Set an alarm for 30 minutes and do chores, then set it for 60 and do fun stuff.
 It’s working, temporarily, but before long selective hearing will set in and that get to work alarm